Everything you need to know about our product install, setup steps, configuration and usage of various features

 Advanced Incoming MIDI settings

-Allow certain MIDI messages to pass into plug-in / application processor within Incoming MIDI setting section.
+Allow certain MIDI messages to pass into the Editor processor within Incoming MIDI setting section.
 Green check mark means it will be processed and when there is no check mark, it will be bypassed.
-Process DAW messages [1] and Process Hardware messages [2] has their own set of data “filters” [3-9] available as follows:
+Process DAW messages [1]and Process Hardware messages [2] has their own set of data “filters” [3-9] available as follows:

 - [3] Control Changes